mpnally/Terrifically-Simple-JSON/README.md

 ```
 API designers using TS-JSON can choose which they prefer, or allow both.

+In TS-JSON it is possible for the `_id` property of a JSON object to be missing, but the object still must correspond to an
-When an object is missing an `_id` property, it should be read as a noun clause.
+entity in the API dsta model.
+A JSON object with no `_id` should be read as a noun clause that references an entity.
 For example

 ```JSON
 {